tamagusko/mobility_patterns_covid19_portugal/README.md

+# Repository under construction, additional information should be added soon.

 This repository contains the results of paper "Mobility patterns of the Portuguese population during the COVID-19 pandemic" submitted to JOURNAL.

 ## Basic info